thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 #### Routing

-Angular Routing helps to controll naviagation paths of application. which helps to retain application state as well.
+Angular Routing helps to control navigation paths of an application. which helps to retain the application state as well.

 Learn more about [Angular Routings](https://angular.io/guide/router)